 - kots namespace where the KOTS Admin UI is deployed to (This namespace is specified when running the KOTS install shell script to deploy KOTS as it will act as the deployment administration tool for the Business Hub release.
 This can alternatively be default or any other namespace the admin prefers to use.) - istio-system the namespace where the Istio service mesh controller will run.
-This namespace may already exist if Istio was deployed previously during the above steps. - knime namespace where Hub persistence layers run - hub namespace where Hub microservices run - The hub namespace additionally needs the istio-injection=enabled label set for inclusion in the service mesh - hub-execution namespace where KNIME executors will run
+This namespace may already exist if Istio was deployed previously during the above steps. - <business-hub-namespace> namespace where Hub persistence layers, microservices and KNIME executors run.